 Department research activities are supported by a wide range of industrial and federal agencies such as the National Science Foundation (NSF), Department of Energy (DOE), National Aeronautics and Space Administration (NASA), National Institute of Health (NIH), Environmental Protection Agency (EPA), Centers for Disease Control and Prevention (CDC), Air Force Office of Scientific Research (AFOSR) and Defense Agency Research Project Association (DARPA).
 Some research activities are carried out through interdisciplinary department research centers including the Joint Center for Combustion and Environmental Research (JCCER), and Membrane Applied Science and Technology (MAST) Center.

-The Department of Mechanical Engineering offers graduate programs leading to the Master of Engineering (ME), Master of Science (MS) and the Doctor of Philosophy (PhD) degrees.
-These programs can involve both research and course work.
+The PhD program involves both research and course work.
 Graduate students work closely with faculty members to arrange their study and tailor research to their individual preferences.
-Many PhD students in the Mechanical Engineering department receive financial support for the duration of their studies.
+PhD students in the Mechanical Engineering department receive financial support for the duration of their studies.
 This support may take the form of a fellowship, a teaching assistantship, a research assistantship, or a combination of these options.

 Financial support and tuition waivers are offered to PhD students in the form of teaching or research assistantships.
 Applicants are strongly encouraged to apply for national fellowships (NSF, NIH, etc.).
-MS students are not offered funding through the department as part of their admissions.
+Master's degree students are not offered funding through the department as part of their admissions.

 Please refer to the Graduate Program area of our home website for additional information and a list of frequently asked questions.

-The department normally only accepts PhD applications for the fall semester, unless you have funding since all our funding is given out for the fall/spring at the beginning of the academic year.
+The department normally only accepts PhD applications for the fall semester.
+The department will consider exceptions for spring applications if the applicant can show proof of full funding at the time of applying.
+Master’s degree applications are accepted for both fall and spring semester starts.
 Please contact firstname.lastname@example.org about applying for PhD during a spring semester.
 Masters applications are accepted for fall and spring.
-We will begin reviewing PhD applications on a rolling basis with applications received by the early deadline.

 DEADLINES FOR DOMESTIC APPLICANTS: